Data stored in Object Storage is automatically transferred to Archive Storage for retention and can be easily restored when needed.

 Archiving History

-Archiving History in the tab, you can view the list of archiving performed over a specific period.
+Archiving History tab allows you to view the list of archiving performed over a specific period.

 | Category | Detailed description |